zer2/fantasy-basketball-optimizer/about/static_explanation.md

 It is clear that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
 This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are.

-One common misconception is that Z-scores are only applicable to Normally distributed data.
+One common misconception is that Z-scores are only applicable to Normally distributed data, so using Z-scores for categories that are not distributed Normally across players is inappropriate.
 This is not the case; the justification for Z-scores laid out here does not require the underlying data to be Normally distributed.
 The misconception that Normality is required is probably rooted in the concept of the [standard Z-table](https://en.wikipedia.org/wiki/Standard_normal_table), which does require Normally distributed data.
 But we aren't using a Z-table anywhere so it doesn't matter in this case

-## 3. Modifying assumptions for Head-to-Head
+## 3. Accounting for uncertainty

-"Head-to-Head: Each Category" is deceptively similar to Rotisserie, in the sense that winning one category against one opponent is worth one point.
-Yes, head-to-head matchups are one at a time rather than simultaneous, but that doesn't matter when the goal is just to do as well as possible against an arbitrary opponent.
-The main substantive difference between the two formats is that head-to-head matchups occur over a single week, rather than over an entire season.
-This is important because it means that players don't necessarily perform at their season-long averages for any given matchup.
-Instead, their performances are somewhat random, depending on how they happen to perform during the week of the matchup.

-For Rotisserie, we handled uncertainty about which other players would be chosen by assuming they were chosen randomly.
-To extend this for head-to-head, we can assume that their performances are randomly chosen as well.
-Effectively, the revamped assumption is that we are randomly choosing player/weekly performance combos from a set of top players and their performances for a season, rather than just choosing a player and taking their average.
+In reality, player performances are not known exactly beforehand.
+To account for that we can imagine randomly choosing a weekly performance for each player, instead of assuming they will perform at a pre-determined level.
+Essentially this means sampling from player/week pairs instead of sampling just from players.
 Below, see how metrics for blocks change when we look at every weekly performance of the top $156$ players, instead of just their averages

 <iframe  width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ab41db2a-99f2-45b1-8c05-d755c014b30f"> </iframe>